Why MCP?

 Section titled “Real-World Benefits”For AI App Developers

-Section titled “For AI App Developers”Once I implement an MCP client, I can immediately use every MCP-compatible tool available.
-When new tools appear, I do not need to change my app’s code.
+Section titled “For AI App Developers”Once I implement an MCP client, I can connect to MCP-compatible servers through the shared protocol.[2]
+When new tools appear, I reduce the amount of per-API integration code I need to write.

 For Tool Providers

-Section titled “For Tool Providers”Once I publish an MCP server, every MCP-compatible AI app can access it.
-I no longer need to develop custom integrations for specific AI platforms.
+Section titled “For Tool Providers”Once I publish an MCP server, MCP-compatible clients can use it through the same protocol.[2]
+I no longer need to duplicate as many custom integrations for specific AI platforms.

 For End Users